Washington Auto Insurance Information

 - Underinsured and uninsured drivers: While the law does set out minimum requirements for car insurance coverage, not all drivers purchase that insurance before heading out on the road.
 For this reason, drivers may choose to purchase uninsured and underinsured motorist coverage in case they’re in accidents with these lawless drivers.

 Recently, Washington took measures to protect drivers who are unfairly denied insurance benefits by their insurance company.
 Insurance companies want to pay as little as possible in benefits, because paying more takes away from their profits.
-Under the Insurance Fair Conduct Act, legal action can be taken against an insurance company that unfairly denies a claim, or makes an unfair settlement in a claim.
+Under the Insurance Fair Conduct Act, legal action can be taken against an insurance company that unfairly denies a claim or makes an unfair settlement in a claim.

 If you’ve been in an accident and feel as though you’ve been treated unfairly by your insurance company, or you’ve been in an accident with an uninsured driver, contact the Seattle car accident attorneys at Hardwick & Pendergast, P.S.
 Call (888) 228-3860 for a free consultation.
+You may feel as if you have no financial options when it comes to covering medical expenses and other damages.
+However, with our assistance, you may be exposed to new pathways to coverage you have not even considered and get what you need for recovery.

 - Car Accident Wrongful Death